mb0rodin/Iridium.PluginEngine/README.md

 # Iridium.PluginEngine

-Unified .NET Core Service Locator plugin system.
-A port of my Platinum.PluginEngine.
+A unified .NET Core Service Locator plugin system.

-Iridium.PluginEngine makes it extremely easy to add an extensible plugin system to a .NET Core CLI or ASP.NET Core app.
+Iridium.PluginEngine makes it extremely easy to add an extensible plugin system to any .NET application.
+It targets the .NET Standard platform for maximum portability and compatibility.

 ## About

-`Iridium.PluginEngine` is a complete port of my [Platinum.PluginEngine](https://github.com/0xFireball/Platinum.PluginEngine) library, that allows you to use a service locator pattern with a framework that makes setup very easy.
+`Iridium.PluginEngine` allows you to use a service locator with a framework that takes care of the hard work and provides an extensible API for integration into any application.

-A [full example](https://github.com/0xFireball/Iridium.PluginEngine/tree/master/Iridium.PluginEngine/src/example) is provided: here is an excerpt of the main code complete with comments explaining everything:
+A [full example](https://github.com/0xFireball/Iridium.PluginEngine/tree/master/Iridium.PluginEngine/src/example) is provided: here is an excerpt of the main code complete with comments detailing standard usage of the API:

 ```csharp
 using DemoPlugins;